Social Impact

 Tanzania Development Support (TDS) is dedicated to sustainable, community-led educational programs that uplift youth—especially girls—in rural Tanzania.

 At Red Hills Consulting Group, social impact isn’t a side note—it’s part of the mission.
-As a Board Member and Evaluation Committee Chair for Tanzania Development Support (TDS), I’m proud to help advance educational equity for girls in rural Tanzania.
+As a Board Member and Program and Evaluation Committee Chair for Tanzania Development Support (TDS), I’m proud to help advance educational equity for girls in rural Tanzania.

 Through strategy, storytelling, and impact, I work alongside incredible leaders to build sustainable programs that empower youth and strengthen communities.
 Below are highlights from my partnership with TDS, including blog features and leadership interviews.
 Additional reflections and updates will be shared over time.